sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>squashfs-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utility for the creation of squashfs filesystems
+Short desc    : Utility for the creation of squashfs filesystems
 URL          : https://github.com/plougher/squashfs-tools/archive/4.4-git.1.tar.gz
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Squashfs is a highly compressed read-only filesystem for Linux.
+Descript     : Squashfs is a highly compressed read-only filesystem for Linux.
 This package
              : contains the utilities for manipulating squashfs filesystems.
 ```